THE HUMAN RACE THEATRE COMPANY

 Whether you have experience in the theatre and are looking to sharpen your skills, or are a novice who just wants to learn and have fun, we have classes for you!

-Classes are held in the Caryl D. Philips Creativity Center, 116 North Jefferson Street in downtown Dayton.
+Classes and workshops are held in the Caryl D. Philips Creativity Center, 116 North Jefferson Street in downtown Dayton unless otherwise noted.

 Playwrighting – Level I

 This class is designed to take the mystery out of playwrighting and provide an introduction to new playwrights.
 The method of building a play is explored through a variety of exercises.
-Our focus will be on understanding the tools in basic dramatic structure.
+Our focus is on understanding the tools in basic dramatic structure.
 The process involves a lot of scene writing, a lot of thinking, a lot of laughing and a lot of learning.
-Each playwright will have an opportunity to create a 10-minute play that will be presented in a public reading.
+Each playwright has an opportunity to create a 10-minute play that to be presented in a public reading.
 The class is designed for novices and experienced playwrights, actors and directors alike.
 No playwrights are expected to begin the class with already completed work.

 Playwrighting – Level II

-This class is a continuation of the learning in Level I. Although we will still be looking closely at the dramatic structure of the story, we will also focus attention on other aspects of storytelling and the building of a play.
+This class is a continuation of the learning in Level I. Although we still look closely at the dramatic structure of the story, we also focus attention on other aspects of storytelling and the building of a play.
 There will be a lot of writing, a lot of thinking, some mutual support from other playwrights, a fair amount of laughing, some tasty food at breaks, and a general atmosphere of fun and learning.
-Each playwright will have a goal of completing a one-act play that will be presented in a public reading.
-Playwrights will have the opportunity to hear their work read aloud by actors and prepared by directors.
-Prerequisite: Playwrighting – Level I.
+Each playwright has the goal of completing a one-act play to be presented in a public reading, giving them the opportunity to hear their work read aloud by actors and prepared by directors.